The Authentic Cruise Company

 Classic Veranda Suite

-A lower-bow location makes the Classic Veranda Suite a comfortable choice for travellers.
-A lovely comfortable bed – available in a twin or queen bed configuration – with a choice of mattress makes sure that you enjoy the best night’s sleep of your life, while the seating area is perfect for in-suite dining.
-But perhaps the Classic Veranda’s best feature lies outside the suite – with the 6m2 veranda for which the suite was named.
+A lower-bow location makes the Classic Veranda Suite a comfortable choice for travelers.
+A lovely, comfortable bed—available in a twin- or queen-bed configuration—with a choice of mattress ensures that you enjoy the best night’s sleep of your life while the seating area is perfect for in-suite dining.
+But perhaps the Classic Veranda’s best feature lies outside the suite—with the 6-m2 (64-sq-ft) veranda for which the suite was named.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.